 With roles based in both Queenstown and Strahan, there is opportunity for adventure as both locations are close to world heritage areas, multiple walking tracks, mountain bike trails and kayaking locations for you to explore.

-Located on the west coast of Tasmania, this unique heritage railway takes passengers through ancient rainforest and explores the incredible stories of the people that forged history in the area.
+Located on the west coast of Tasmania, this unique heritage railway takes passengers through incredible rainforest and explores the stories of the people that forged history in the area.

 Building the railway in the late 1800s to transport copper from Queenstown to the now-forgotten port of Teepookana – and later, through to Strahan was achieved with a frontier spirit and intense determination, qualities we still look for in our team today.